Sunday, May 25, 2014

 Sigur Rós - Fjögur píanó from Sigur Rós Valtari Mystery Films on Vimeo.

 So, music videos.
 I love that music and movement and the visual rule and story is secondary.
 Gravy almost.
-I love that because the music world is so effing cool and sensual a music video feels successful if it is
+I love that because the music world is so effing cool and sensual a music video feels successful if it isa) an emotional experience

 b) dynamic in rhythm, tone, color, or something else entirely